As a DevOps/SRE, I spent a reasonable amount of time dealing with metrics and alerts.

 Some of your alerts shouldn’t be alerts.
 Maybe they are just metrics.
 Maybe they’re alerting based on wrong triggers.

-"It kept alerting me, so I disabled the alert"— just the saddest server (@sadserver) May 12, 2015
+"It kept alerting me, so I disabled the alert"— seasonally affected server (@sadserver) May 12, 2015

 Rob Ewaschuk’s excellent “My Philosophy on Alerting“ paper has some very good points about this subject.